Trimble-Technology/creator-tutorials/CreatorNodeDocumentation/src/introduction.md

 Graphs are a collection of connected nodes.
 Individual nodes represent compute functions, like the creation of a polygonal box, the noise math operation, or the act of joining two curves.

-This graph <a href="https://creator.trimble.com/graph?assetURI=whp:f790227f-a092-4595-86ca-f6e7d2eeac14&version=latest" target="_blank">HERE</a> has every node that exists within Trimble Creator, open up the graph to see them all!
+This graph <a href="https://creator.trimble.com/graph?assetURI=whp:f790227f-a092-4595-86ca-f6e7d2eeac14&version=latest" target="_blank">HERE</a> has every node that exists within Trimble Creator, open it up to see them all!

 _NOTE: This documentation is currently in an 'in-progress' state and is therefore incomplete.
 Updates will be made periodically._